henrythemes/jekyll-bootstrap-theme/introngs1509/labs/rnaseqMapping.md

 * human reference genome (or in this lab, only chromosome 1 named: rm.chr.1.fa)
 * genome index for aligning reads with Bowtie2
 * reference genome annotation based on the [EnsEMBL](http://www.ensembl.org/index.html) database named: Homo_sapiens.GRCh38_Chr1.77.gtf
-* NB!
-All intermediate files are available at Uppmax so if any of the steps fails you can pick up the analysis at the next step pf the tutorial

 ## Tophat